Community Festivals Fund

 Applicants are reminded that the outbreak of the COVID-19 Coronavirus is an unprecedented global event and advice is constantly being updated.
-The latest advice from the UK government and the NHS can be found at www.gov.uk/coronavirus.
+The latest advice from the UK government and the NHS can be found on the Gov.uk Cronavirus webpage.

-All activities for which grant is provided must be planned and undertaken in compliance with the Government’s social distancing guidance, to protect everyone from the risk of infection.
+All activities for which grant is provided must be planned and undertaken in compliance with any Government guidance in place at the time of the festival.

-The most up to date information can be found at www.nidirect.gov.uk and www.publichealth.hscni.net
+The most up to date information can be found on the NIDirect government services website and Public Health Agency website.

 Any awarded projects will require them to be held in accordance with the dates outlined in the scheme guidance notes.